Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-We will study and prove scaling limit results for the SAW in two dimensions on certain types of \emph{random planar maps}.
-In particular, we will establish the existence of the scaling limit of the SAW on a so-called \emph{random planar quadrangulation} and, combined with the work \cite{gwynne-miller-gluing}, identify it with SLE$_{8/3}$.
 Recall that a planar map is a graph together with an embedding in the plane so that no two edges cross.
 Two such maps are said to be equivalent if there exists an orientation preserving homeomorphism which takes one to the other.
 A map is said to be a quadrangulation if every face has exactly four adjacent edges.

-The theories of statistical mechanics on random planar maps and on deterministic lattices are equally important: both are well-motivated physically and have been studied extensively in the math and physics literature.
-There are many questions (such as scaling limits of various curves toward SLE) which can be asked in both the random planar map and deterministic lattice settings, and there is no general reason to expect that either setting is easier than the other.
-For example, peanosphere convergence~\cite{wedges,shef-burger,kmsw-bipolar,gkmw-burger} has so far only been established in the random planar map setting; whereas the scaling limit of loop-erased random walk toward SLE$_2$ on a deterministic lattice has been established in~\cite{lsw-lerw-ust}, but so far this convergence has not been shown for any random planar map.
+The theories of statistical mechanics models like the SAW on random planar maps and on deterministic lattices are equally important: both are well-motivated physically and have been studied extensively in the math and physics literature.
+There are many questions (such as scaling limits of various curves toward SLE) which can be asked in both the random planar map and deterministic lattice settings (in the former setting, one has to specify a topology).
+It is not in general clear which setting is easier to analyze.

 The convergence of the SAW toward SLE$_{8/3}$ is particularly interesting since in both the random planar map and deterministic lattice settings, the SAW is easy to define and important both mathematically and physically; the convergence toward SLE$_{8/3}$ is supported by heuristic evidence; and, prior to this work, the convergence was not proven rigorously in either setting.